ceford/cefjdemos-data-jdm-developer-en/articles/coding-examples/how-to-use-the-date-class.md

 <!-- Filename: How_to_use_JDate / Display title: How to use the Date class -->

 ## Introduction
 Joomla's Date class is a helper class, extended from PHP's DateTime class, which allows developers to handle date formatting more efficiently.
-The class allows developers to format dates for readable strings, MySQL interaction, UNIX timestamp calculation, and also provides helper methods for working in different timezones.
+The class allows developers to format dates for readable strings, MySQL interaction, UNIX timestamp calculation, and also provides helper methods for working in different time zones.

-'''Regarding the "JDate" class name:''' This page has been updated to utilise namespaced class names. `JDate`, `JApplication` and other similarly named classes you will see throughout the Joomla documentation are actually class aliases, maintained for legacy reasons.
-It is recommended to use namespaced access to Joomla classes, which will improve your development experience by providing better code hints and checks in your editor, leading to fewer errors.

-You can view the full list of aliased classes [in this file inside the Joomla codebase](https://github.com/joomla/joomla-cms/blob/staging/libraries/classmap.php).

 ## Creating a Date Instance

 All of the date helper methods require an instance of the Date class.
 To begin, you must create one.
 A Date object may be created in two ways.
 One is the typical native method of simply creating a new instance:

 ```php